 Practice Out Loud

 Silent reading is not the same as spelling aloud under pressure.
 Practice saying each letter clearly as you review.
-Simulate competition conditions by asking a parent or sibling to call out words while you spell them verbally.
+Simulate competition conditions by asking a parent or sibling to call out words while you spell them verbally โ including asking for the definition, language of origin, or a sentence, the way an actual competition judge would.
+Students who only ever review silently are often surprised by how different it feels to produce the same word out loud in front of an audience.

 Review on Competition Morning